-This is a pretty creative and fun idea for drummers and sushi fans alike.
-These Beat-it chopsticks from Friend & Friends are a hilarious way to eat your food, and is perfect for drummers.
+Here is a creative idea for the “domestic drummer”.
+These drum stick spoons from Fred are a hilarious way to cook food and are perfect for drummers.

-The package comes with 4 sets of two chopsticks, are made with real wood, and the packaging is recyclable.
-The sticks are reusable, and can be washed multiple times.
+The package comes with a set of two spoon and made with real wood.
+One of the spoons is slotted with a cool music note making it easier to drain water.
+The spoons are reusable, and can be washed multiple times.

-This particular item is a very good seller on Amazon, and are fairly inexpensive.
+This particular item is a very good seller on Amazon and are inexpensive.
 I also have a pair myself and I use them all the time.

-If you know of a drummer that likes eating take-out with chopsticks, you might as well give them drumstick chopsticks.
-These chopsticks are pretty cheap, very funny, and make a great gift idea for drummers.
+If you know of a drummer that likes to cook, you might as well give them drumstick wooden spoons.
+These spoons are pretty cheap, very funny, and make a great gift idea for drummers.

-With the growing popularity of YouTube, a lot of drummers have been turning to the platform as a way to promote themselves online.
+These days, promoting yourself as a drummer online is more important than ever, and that means good quality videos.
 There are literally thousands of drum covers on YouTube now, and more are being posted everyday.
 I use a GoPro for much of my Instagram videos, and am very happy with the quality and ease of use I get from it.

-If you know of a drummer that is looking to make a few drum covers, or just record themselves playing, I can’t think of a more practical tool than the GoPro Hero 6.
-It’s small, portable, and takes great looking HD quality video (even 4K).
-Additionally, the Hero 4 has very good audio compression and allows for useable sound quality right out of the camera’s microphone.
+If you know of a drummer that is looking to make a few drum covers, or just record themselves playing, I can’t think of a more practical tool than the GoPro Hero 7.
+It’s small, portable, and takes great looking HD quality video.
+Additionally, the Hero 7 has very good audio compression and allows for useable sound quality right out of the camera’s microphone.